zachnagatani/frontend-nanodegree-mobile-portfolio/README.md

 `updatePositions` (Line 518)

-- Removed "document.body.scrollTop / 1250" from the for loop and stored it in a variable.
+- Removed `document.body.scrollTop / 1250` from the for loop and stored it in a variable.
 This prevents FSL (no dimension accessing and then style changes), and keeps us from accessing the scroll position for every pizza.